k-tamura/openam-book-jp/stateless-session.md

 Perform the following steps to configure session blacklisting:

-Procedure 9.5.
-To Configure OpenAM for Session Blacklisting Make sure that you deployed the Core Token Service during OpenAM installation.
+手順.
+To Configure OpenAM for Session Blacklisting

+Make sure that you deployed the Core Token Service during OpenAM installation.
 The session blacklist is stored in the Core Token Service's token store.

 Navigate to Configuration > Global > Session and then locate the Stateless Sessions section.